 It’s so awesome to now hold the distinction of being “the inaugural winner of the Project Fearless Award for Excellence in Therapeutic Service to the LGBTQ Community.”

-Below is a reprint of the remarks I presented at the event, minus the appreciation and thank you’s to Project Fearless and those who’ve supported me over the years.
+Below is a reprint of the remarks I presented at the event, minus the appreciation and thank you’s to the organization and those who’ve supported me over the years.

 First, I have a confession to make to Project Fearless–which is that I’m anything but fearless, especially when it comes to this kind of thing, talking in front of a big group of people—which I know some people call public speaking, but I call public freaking.